sahithiguduguntla0403-hub/Data-Structure-Assignment/README.md

 Name:G.Sahithi
 Roll no:66
-Course name:data structure and algorithm
+Course name:data structure and algorithm assignment description:
+   This assignment is about basic data structures like stack and queue.
+I have written C programs to reverse a string, check balanced parentheses, and find the next greater element using stack.
+I also created programs to simulate a printer queue and implement a circular queue with different operations.
+This assignment helped me understand how stack and queue work in a simple way.
-📄 License
+## License
-This project is for educational purposes
+This project is for educational purposes.